ceandre/radonreader/README.md

 - Added auto-scan ability
 - Change the read function to call the handler directly, instead of interacting with the UUIDs

-Note: if specifying an -a MAC address, you now also have to specify a device type (either 0 for original RD200 or 1 for RD200 v2)
+Note: if specifying an (-a) MAC address, you now also have to specify a device type (-t) (either 0 for original RD200 or 1 for RD200 v2)

 # Pre-req install steps: